For inquiries and pricing, email: lucas at lucasnovak.com

-Lucas Novak lives and works in Los Angeles, California, and has been creating art since the turn of the millennium.
-Always focusing on some essential or universal quality of humankind, his art often portrays the human response to natural phenomena, such as isolation, through an amalgamation of abstract and representational elements in painting, sculpture, and video.
-He has lived in New York where he won first prize in professional painting at the New York State Fair (2006) while completing his Master's degree at Syracuse University, concentrating on experimental video and stop-motion animation.
+Lucas Novak lives and works in Los Angeles, California, and has been creating art prolifically since before the turn of the millennium.
+He has lived in New York where he won first prize in professional painting at the New York State Fair while completing his M.F.A. from Syracuse University.

 He believes there comes a large responsibility with labeling oneself an artist.
 For him it requires a respect for others and an interest in the planet and its life forms.
 He thirsts for knowledge and experiences, visiting new places and meeting people, learning about local events and global trends.
 He enjoys nature and the outdoors, washing his spirit clean on a mountain or at the beach.

 Syracuse University College of Law: J.D.

 Syracuse University: M.F.A. (with concentration in experimental film)

 University of California, Santa Barbara: B.A. (with studio credits from School of the Art Institute of Chicago)